dora-metrics/pelorus/demo/README.md

 | buildConfig | supported     | requires exporter committime-exporter               |
 | s2i         | supported     | requires exporter committime-image-exporter with provider=image    |

+An example values.yaml file that can be used as a template with the demo-tekton.sh script in the tekton-demo-setup directory.

 ## demo.sh

 See the [demo docs in the official pelorus documentation.](https://pelorus.readthedocs.io/en/latest/Demo/)